Ricardo Goss

-Stuart Ricardo Goss (born 2 April 1994) is a South African soccer player who plays as a goalkeeper for South African Premier Division club SuperSport United on loan from Mamelodi Sundowns and the South Africa national football team.
+Stuart Ricardo Goss (born 2 April 1994) is a South African soccer player who plays as a goalkeeper for South African Premier Division club Mamelodi Sundowns and the South Africa national team.

 Goss started his senior career Lamontville Golden Arrows and had spells at Real Kings and Bidvest Wits before joining Mamelodi Sundowns in 2020.

 Early and personal life

 Goss was born in Durban and grew up in Chesterville.
 His mother Faith was a single mother and Ricardo has never met his father.

 Club career

 Lamontville Golden Arrows

 He made his debut for Lamontville Golden Arrows on 1 May 2013 in a 4–1 defeat to Moroka Swallows.
 Despite the 4–1 defeat, manager Manqoba Mngqithi was complimentary of Goss' performance, saying "To be honest, I was quite impressed with Ricardo on the day but the circumstances were not favouring him."

 In total, he made just 2 league appearances for Golden Arrows before leaving the club in 2017.